Sunday, 11 February 2018

 A really simple pancake recipe,

-Don’t think you can use any old pancake or crepe pan, the essential thing is to have a flat non-stick pan which simplifies the whole business and makes tossing easy.
+Don’t think you can use any old pan, the essential thing is to have a flat non-stick pan which simplifies the whole business and makes tossing easy.
 Yes you can turn them with a spatula, but so much more fun to toss them.
 Or watch others toss them.
 You can use a non stick pan and use more butter but I have always found that non stick works best.

 Delia Smith has the recipe for pancakes that I always used (and I made the batter the night before although you don’t have to).
 You can click through here.
 Watch her Cookery School Video on how to make pancakes here if you’re a newbie.